DSivtsov/UnitySerializationAssets/README.md

 # Serialization
 Unity 2020.3.34

-Examples for Serialization UnityObject in Editor and Build
+Examples for Serialization UnityObject with ref to asset in Editor and Build

 Also included in repository:
 - Odin Serializer 2022.7.15 - e5dfe227